jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 ### FIXES

-- The sent email statistics were calculated using GMT+0 timezone instead of the user’s account timezone, which caused confusion.
+- The sent email statistics were calculated using GMT+0 timezone instead of the user's account timezone, which caused confusion.

 ## November 26, 2025